Day 1: Dettifoss - Vesturdalur

 … and downstream.

-Before we cross a heathland.
+Before you cross a heathland.

-And past the most astonishing basalt columns.
+Past the most astonishing basalt columns.

 Karl og Kerling are two petrified trolls.
 Actually they are volcanic plugs.